Huawei Y6 (2017): Design

 The screen is made of glass.
 The phone case is made of plastic.

 Similar to the Huawei Y5 2017, there is a microUSB port, a speaker, and a microphone styled to look like a speaker.
 At the top, there is a 3.5mm audio jack.
 On the right side, there are volume control buttons and the power button.
 A second microphone is located on the back panel.
 Slots for 2 SIM cards and a microSD memory card, which is expandable are located under the removable back panel.

 The Huawei Y6 (2017) is available at 3 colors: White, Gold and Gray, while the Honor 6 Play is only available at 2 colors: White and Gold.

 Processor

 The Huawei Y6 2017 is powered by a MediaTek MT6737T processor, a quad-core 1.4 GHz.
-It has 4 Cortex-A53 cores clocked at 1.4 GHz.
+It has a quad core composed with Cortex-A53 cores clocking at 1.4 GHz.
 The graphics processor is Mali-T720MP2.